-Following completion of the Narooma, Kianga and Dalmeny Flood Study, Using data from the flood study, the flood management plan will look mitigate the impacts of flooding and where possible, reduce flood levels in the area.
+Using data from the flood study, the flood management plan will look mitigate the impacts of flooding and where possible, reduce flood levels in the use of LED street lights and this year Council plans to upgrade existing, inefficient street lighting lamps.

-To develop the plan Council will the social and economic impacts of flooding; examine and review current planning instruments to determine if consult with emergency and incident response agencies and agencies responsible for essential infrastructure. identified to look at cost effective improvements and planning controls.
-The process is expected to commence the use of LED street lights and this and reducing greenhouse gas emissions from electricity by an estimated 403 tonnes of CO2e per year.
-The LED lamps will also provide ongoing maintenance and operational savings given they last much longer and will require less maintenance.
+To develop the plan Council will the social and economic impacts of flooding; examine and review current planning instruments to determine if consult with emergency and incident response agencies and agencies responsible for essential infrastructure.